I Can't Let Maggie Go: Later uses

 "I Can't Let Maggie Go" was included on the group's later compilation LPs, Honeybus at Their Best and Old Masters Hidden Treasures.

+In the 1970s, the song was used as a TV commercial jingle for "Nimble", a bread produced for slimmers.

+On 16th September 1975 at 6am "I Can't Let Maggie Go" launched the new Bradford commercial radio station "Pennine 235".
+The disc jockey of the first breakfast show was Steve Merike.

 Cover versions

 The song was also a top 10 hit in Italy, with a 1968 version made by Equipe 84, entitled "Un angelo blu" ("A blue angel"). and by The Shinings.
-It enjoyed an unexpected return in popularity in the 1970s, when it was used as a TV commercial jingle for "Nimble", a bread produced for slimmers.

 A 1969 cover by The Birds reached number 4 in Perth, Australia.

 "I Can't Let Maggie Go" has been covered by J. Vincent Edwards in 1974, as well as by the Sideburns in 1993.
 David Essex included his own version on the 2005 compilation album, The Complete Collection.

-Singer and record producer Jonathan King released a version of the song in 1991.
-It was released as a tribute to outgoing prime minister Margaret Thatcher.